houzyk/thephilosophicalcode/content/articles/the-perfect-compression-algorithm-does-not-exist.md

     b.
 The length of `1(10)0(10)` is strictly less than the length of `11111111110000000000`.

     c.
-We can easily write a function that returns `11111111110000000000` given `1(10)0(10)`.
+We can easily write a "decoding" function that returns `11111111110000000000` given `1(10)0(10)`.

-Notice that our characterisation applies to any kind of strings.
-Crucially, this means that we can compress programs and compress strings into programs.
-Moreover, we did not impose any limit on the length of the strings.
-So, we can talk of compressing strings of arbitrary length that tend to infinity.
-For example, the digits of pi "3.14..." is infinitely long but we can easily compress it into a program that generates the n'th digits of PI.
-In this case, the digits of pi up to n is of arbitrary length and the program is of finite length.
+Our characterisation applies to all kinds of strings - without restriction.
+This is crucial because it means we can not only compress arbitrary strings but also compress programs themselves, and even compress strings into programs.
+Moreover, we have not imposed any limit on string length, allowing us to compress strings of arbitrary and unbounded length.
+For instance, consider the sequence of digits of π up to its `n`th digit.
+As `n` tends to infinity, the corresponding string grows arbitrarily long.
+Yet, this infinite family of strings can be compressed into a finite [program](https://en.wikipedia.org/wiki/Chudnovsky_algorithm "program") that returns the `n`th digit of π.
+In effect, we have compressed an unbounded sequence of strings into a single finite and bounded program.

 #### Perfect